Material found and used with permission from www.DoesGodExist.org.

 How much more so would that be true if I tried to do something similar for events-from the Vietnam war era.
 That takes us back thirty years.
 Thirty years after Jesus died, a significant portion of the New Testament was already written and sources for later use were already developed, either in writing or in oral tradition.
 Let us push it back even further.
 The initial telling and retelling of the story of Jesus and the development of the oral tradition about him began immediately after his resurrection.
 The gospel story had already taken definite form by the time of Paul's conversion in the 33 A.D.
 So imagine me trying to create some grand fiction about the Gulf War and passing it off as history today.
 When the apostle Paul noted that there were over five hundred witnesses of the resurrected Jesus, he added: "most of whom are still alive" (I Cor.
 15:6).
 His point was obvious.
 If the story of the resurrection were not true, there were close to five hundred people who could have exposed it as a fraud.

 Thus a very strong hypothetical case can be built for the accuracy with which the early Christians handed down the story of Jesus, but this is hypothetical.
 Bias on the part of the person investigating the historicity of Jesus is very evident if we keep the discussion at this level.
 Liberal skeptics tend to distrust the accuracy of the transmission of the story of Jesus.
 The believer assumes that the story has been accurately transmitted.
-Is there any way that we can get beyond pure speculation about how well the story was transmitted between 30 A.D. and the writing of the Gospels?
+Is there any way that we can get beyond pure speculation about how well the story was transmitted between 30 A.D. [more likely, 33 AD] and the writing of the Gospels?
 Yes, there is.
 Again, it is almost certain that Mark was the first Gospel and that Matthew and Luke used Mark to produce their Gospels.
 If we compare parallel passages between the three synoptic Gospels, we can see whether or not the message was preserved accurately.
 For example, examine the following narrative which is found in all four Gospels.

 Mark 1:9-11: In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 And just as he was coming up out of the water, he saw the heavens torn apart and the Spirit descending like a dove on him.
 And a voice came from heaven, "You are my Son, the Beloved; with you I am well pleased."